 Roll Psi Attack against TN18+ to give a target a mild headache.
 See Chapter IX (Psi) for more on using psi powers.
 You may not use Psi Attack at level 0.

-Willpower

-Intimidate

-The ability to use fear as your ally in extracting information or concessions from others.
+Human characters may not raise psi skills above level 3 unless they belong to the Amplified Psion class.
+Willpower Intimidate The ability to use fear as your ally in extracting information or concessions from others.
 Roll it against Insight.